 An introduction to Koiné Greek emphasizing basic grammar and vocabulary preparatory for translation of the Greek New Testament.
 (3 units; Fall)

 Continuation of GRK 213 with beginning translation from the First Epistle of John.
 Prerequisite: GRK 213.
 (3 units; Spring)

 This course is the first half of an introduction to Latin based upon ancient authors.
 In this course the student is introduced to basic forms, structures, vocabulary, and etymologies of Latin and its relationship to English and other modern languages.
 (3 units; Fall)

 Upper Division Requirements

 This course explores the intellectual contributions of Classical Literature by examining the meaning of these works within historical, political, and cultural context of Classical society.
 Prerequisite: ENG 123.
-(3 units; Interdisciplinary; Multicultural; Fall)
+(3 units; Spring)

-Four great ancient civilizations are surveyed: Mesopotamian, Egyptian, Greek, and Roman.
-Special attention is given to the Christian and Greco-Roman origins of Western culture.
-(3 units; Interdisciplinary; Fall even years)
+The purpose of this course is to provide students with historical knowledge of the Classical World (Greece and Rome).
+Special attention is additionally given to the Christian and Greco-Roman origins of Western culture.
+(3 units; Fall, even years)

 The purpose of this course is to explore critically the ways in which at least two of the five areas of the Humanities (Philosophy; Literature; Art; Music; History) are impacted and interact with Classical (Greek and Roman) sports and athletics.
 (3 units; As offered).

 This course will lead students through a critical evaluation of the ways in which the history and culture of Greece and Rome are portrayed through popular films.
 Students will read primary historical literature related to the historical content of the films and will compare how these films represent history accordingly.
 (3 units; Spring, even years)